Test and launch your experiment

 This is a useful way to QA the assignment process.
 If you notice that one variant is enrolling significantly more or significantly fewer users than you expected, it could mean an issue you should investigate.

-If you do spot some outliers or anomalies that concern you, click Root Cause Analysis to conduct a deep dive into the potential causes.
-To learn more about how the Root Cause Analysis feature works, see this article in the Help Center.
+If you do spot some outliers or anomalies that concern you, click into the chart or information to conduct a deep dive into the potential causes.
+To learn more about understanding anomalies, review this article on Root Cause Analysis.

 Was this page helpful?